Don’t drag your pre-existing philosophies and politics into Christianity.

 Pride, egotism and loving self are some of the most talked-about sins in the Bible, especially in the Book of Proverbs (take a gander at Proverbs 8:13, Proverbs 11:2, Proverbs 16:18-19, Proverbs 26:12, and Proverbs 29:23, for starters.)

-It’s humility that God is looking for; a death of one’s self, and instead taking up the cross of Christ.
+It’s humility that God is looking for; death of one’s self, and willfully, spiritually taking up the cross of Christ.
 Jesus said, “take up your cross and follow Me” – Matthew 16:24.

 “What does the LORD require of you?
 To act justly and to love mercy and to walk humbly with your God” – Micah 6:8